hpc2n/selecting-modules/docs/programs.md

 $ ml GCC/12.3.0  OpenMPI/4.1.5  R-bundle-Bioconductor/3.18-R-4.4.1
 ```

 In this case, R-bundle-Bioconductor loads the version of R that it is based on automatically (along with about 130 other modules!).
-That is not the case for all R-bundles at all HPC centers, so pay attention to the prerequisites.
+That is not the case for all R-bundles at all HPC centres, so pay attention to the prerequisites.

 ## Matlab

-At most HPC centers, Matlab can be loaded directly, but a couple of centers require a basic software tree as a prerequisite.
-On Dardel (PDC), all Matlab versions, like nearly every other module, have a module called something like `PDC/xx.xx` or `PDCOLD/xx.xx` as a prerequisite.
-The example further down in this section shows how finding and determining the prerequisites for Matlab works at another such facility.

-Capitalization and other naming conventions also vary between HPC centers; for more information, refer to [this section of the R, Matlab, and Julia for HPC course](https://uppmax.github.io/R-matlab-julia-HPC/matlab/load_runMatlab.html#check-for-matlab-versions).
+At most HPC centres, Matlab can be loaded directly, but PDC requires the usual prerequisite `PDC/XX.XX` or `PDCOLD/XX.XX`.
+Capitalisation and other naming conventions also vary between HPC centres; for more information, refer to [this section of the R, Matlab, and Julia for HPC course](https://uppmax.github.io/R-matlab-julia-HPC/matlab/load_runMatlab.html#check-for-matlab-versions).

 **All Add-Ons and Toolboxes should be available through the Matlab GUI.**